-Online Linen Fabric Sale!
-Get 20% off all fabrics in the Linen Category from Thursday May 1st to Thursday May 15th.
+Get 20% off all fabrics in the Linen Category through Monday, June 15th.
 We adore linen for its beautiful natural texture, breathability, and classic good looks.
 Made from the fibers of the flax plant, linen is one of the oldest known textiles.
 Britex is pleased to offer you a unique collection of linen fabric, including new additions to this summertime favorite fabric category.
 Equally wonderful for home decorating use and garments, we love linen fabric for elegant duvet covers, comfy lounge pillows, tailored curtains, louche summer suits, Roman shades, chic dresses, and delicately pleated skirts.
-For the best selection, order your swatches online now, and make your choices next week.
-Sale ends May 15th.
+Sale ends Monday, June 15th.
 Quantities are limited, so shop early for the best selection!
 (This sale is good for online Linen Category fabrics only – in-store linen fabrics are not included in this sale)

 We now have oodles of linen in our online store!
 This is a favorite with a warm wheat color, variegated stripes, and the rough loveliness of linen.
 It’d make a splendid pair of drawstring pants, and Liz at SewForHome made a tutorial for comfy drawstring pants — perfect sunning on an island boulder under a paper parasol.
 Pass the pink lemonade, peel me a grape, and then let’s take a lazy afternoon siesta!